Asian Law Center

 UW faculty are leading scholars in Asian, International, and Development Law.
-The Asian Law Center publishes Asian Law Abstracts (an electronic journal); Australian Journal of Asian Law; and a book series: Asian Law Series, UW Press and provides faculty support for the Pacific Rim Law and Policy Journal.
+The Asian Law Center publishes Asian Law Abstracts (an electronic journal); Australian Journal of Asian Law; and a book series: Asian Law Series, UW Press and provides faculty support for the Washington International Law Journal.

 Where Can an Asian Law, Global Business Law, or Sustainable International Development Law LL.M.
 Take Me?